eTakeoff/jsoncons/doc/ref/wojson.md

 `wojson` behaves similarly to [wjson](wjson.md), with these particularities:

-- `wojson`, like `wjson`, supports object member `insert_or_assign` methods that take an `object_iterator` as the first parameter.
+- `wojson`, like `wjson`, supports object member `insert_or_assign` methods that take an `object_iterator_type` as the first parameter.
 But while with `wjson` that parameter is just a hint that allows optimization, with `wojson` it is the actual location where to insert the member.

 - In `wojson`, the `insert_or_assign` members that just take a name and a value always insert the member at the end.